unm-digital-futures/digital-history-review/docs/map-critiques/DownSurveyCritique.md

 ### Conclusion

-Though there is definently some trial and error, this GIS Project is rather neat to explore.
+Though there is definitely some trial and error, this GIS Project is rather neat to explore.
 I would presonally recommend this for researchers looking to see the changes that happened from the 1640 survey and the 1670 survey in a more big picture way.
-However, it could definently be used by a causual user.
+However, it could definitely be used by a casual user.
 It could work on the way information is found, such as how some maps do not have a full search bar.
-Another idea that the website could use is a combination of all the maps together, the Land Ownership tries to do this, but does not contain all the information.
-The about page does state that the creators have recieved so many requests to improve the website, they have turned off that specific way to contact them.
+Another idea that the website could use is a combination of all the maps together; the Land Ownership tries to do this, but does not contain all the information.
+The about page does state that the creators have received so many requests to improve the website, they have turned off that specific way to contact them.
 Other than that, this is a really interesting site to spend a few hours digging through.